yinghuaxuan/SpecFirst.xUnit/tests/SpecFirst.Core.Specs/DecisionTable/Parser/DecisionTableParser.spec.md

 | $decision_table_variables                | ["$variable_1:variable 1","$variable_2:variable 2"] | 1      | variable 1  | 12         | variable 2 |
 | $decision_table_variables                | ["$variable_1:variable 1","$variable_2:variable 2"] | 2      | variable 2  | variable 1 | 12.5M      |
 | $decision_table_variables                | ["$variable_1:variable 1","$variable_2:variable 2"] | 3      | Description | variable 2 | variable 1 |

+### Decision table with reference to variables not defined
 If the decision table has reference to a variable not defined, the parser will ignore the variable and interpret it as a string.
 [\<table>
 &nbsp;&nbsp;\<tbody>